 [Some things never change.
 This commentary, originally written in 1983/5743, is as applicable today as it was then.
-Nothing in it has changed except for replacing the name of Reagan with Obama and the settlement of Yamit with Gush Katif.]
+Nothing in it has changed except for replacing the name of Reagan with Obama or Biden and the settlement of Yamit with Gush Katif.]

 Jabotinsky compared it to a stagecoach, its coachman thrown from his seat and the horses racing wildly towards the edge of a terrible chasm.
 In the coach sit people, eating, drinking, laughing, oblivious to the terrible rush to destruction.
 One man alone looks in horror at the revelers.
 "Do something," he cries.
 "Stop the horses!
 Quickly, do something before we perish!"

 [Ze'ev] Jabotinsky spoke of the coach and blind passengers in the years just preceding World War II.
 The coach was Europe and the blind revelers were the Jews and they saw, heard, and understood nothing.
 And all of Jabotinksy's pleas availed him nothing.
 The horses raced to the edge, plunged over and carried six million passengers to their doom.
 Only then — at the final moment — did they understand.
 It was too late.

 I stand and watch the coach of our days rushing madly towards tragedy.
 Inside are, again, revelers.
 They see and hear and understand nothing.
 All the things that occur pass them by as if in a dream that fades from view.
 And there is so little time...

 What has happened to us?
 What has happened to a nation that was once described as "a wise and understanding people?"
 Wise?
 Say, rather, incomprehensibly foolish!
 Understanding?
 Of nothing, absolutely nothing.